GRESB/api-docs/source/index.html.md

 # Introduction

-The GRESB API is used for submitting asset data to GRESB and includes live validation.
+The GRESB API is used for submitting data for the GRESB Real Estate assessment.
 Applications can receive historical data when authorised by a given entity.
-Data is split between building data; characteristics which are constant over time - and annual data; updated annualy.
-Annual data is used to submit the Performance Component of a Real Estate Assessment response.
+Data needs to be submitted for the asset and portfolio.
+Asset data is aggregated to the portfolio level (Real Estate assessment) where subsequently evidence is added to support the submitted data.
+Asset data consists of utility data reflecting the performance of the portfolio.
+Provided per building, across energy, ghg, water, and waste, for the last two years of data.
+Portfolio data consists of Management, Performance, and Development indicators which consist checkboxes, radiobuttons, text fields, and evidence.
 See the <a href='https://documents.gresb.com/index.html'>Real Estate Reference Guide</a> for more information.

 For testing the API, we suggest using one of the following tools: